uc-berkeley-w215/fall2022/schedule/week-03.md

 ### Assignments due

 Perform a [heuristic evaluation assigment](../assignments/heuristic-evaluation.md) of a security feature in your web browser or on a website.
-Please upload your assignment to the slot "*Assignment 3*" in ISVC.
+Please upload your assignment to the slot "*Assignment 3*" in the Digital Campus.

 Also: remember to work on your IRB training, due on [Week 4](./week-04.md).